-We advised our client that she has three options to consider: (1) leave the 401k and IRA plans in the US, (2) cash out the plans before moving back to Canada or (3) transfer the plans to an RRSP.
+We advised our client that she has three options to consider: (1) leave the 401k, and IRA plans in the US, (2) cash out the plans before moving back to Canada, or (3) transfer the plans to an RRSP.
 The best option depends on your tax rates and income in both countries.

-Leaving Your 401K and IRA Plans in the US
+Leaving Your 401K and IRA Plans in the US:

-Canadian residents must file an election each year with CRA to continue realizing tax deferred status on their plan balances.
-There would be no real tax implications on the earnings within the plan until you begin to make withdrawal, in which case CRA will tax withdrawals — except for payments that can be reasonably considered to be a return of amounts which were contributed to the plan — at the full Canadian tax rate and the US will apply a 15% withholding tax under the aforementioned tax treaty.
+Canadian residents must file an election yearly with CRA to continue realizing tax-deferred status on their plan balances.
+There would be no real tax implications on the earnings within the plan until you begin to make withdrawals, in which case CRA will tax withdrawals — except for payments that can be reasonably considered to be a return of amounts that were contributed to the plan — at the full Canadian tax rate and the US will apply a 15% withholding tax under the tax above treaty.

-Transferring to a RRSP
+Transferring to a RRSP:

-While a 15% tax rate may seem low, you need to keep in mind that these same funds will be taxed again at Canadian tax rates when the funds are withdrawn from the RRSP.
+While a 15% tax rate may seem low, you must remember that these funds will be taxed again at Canadian tax rates when withdrawn from the RRSP.
 This subjects the funds to double taxation.
-While CRA allows a taxpayer to claim a foreign tax credit for the US withholding tax and the early distribution penalty, because the transfer in Canada is tax exempt, there is a risk that these foreign tax credits will be wasted and can’t be used to offset the Canadian tax at the time the funds are eventually withdrawn from the RRSP.
-Hence, it may be better to leave the funds in a tax deferred US plan a long possible or until you are required to take minimum distributions from the plan(at 70.5 years of age).
+While CRA allows a taxpayer to claim a foreign tax credit for the US withholding tax and the early distribution penalty because the transfer in Canada is tax-exempt, there is a risk that these foreign tax credits will be wasted and can’t be used to offset the Canadian tax at the time the funds are eventually withdrawn from the RRSP.
+Hence, it may be better to leave the funds in a tax-deferred US plan as long as possible or until you must take minimum distributions from the plan(at 70.5 years of age).

 Contact the professionals at Gedeon Law & CPA if you are contemplating a return to Canada and have questions on the tax issues involving your US retirement accounts.

 Online readers should not act upon this information without seeking professional counsel.
 Do not send us confidential information until you speak with one of our staff and get authorization to send that information to us.
-No client relationship will be formed with our firm absent a written retainer agreement that is signed by the firm and the prospective client and that defines the scope of the representation.
+No client relationship will be formed with our firm absent a written retainer agreement that the firm signs and the prospective client and that defines the scope of the representation.